ryanbahan/pokedex/README.md

 - Utilizing styled components to create a consistent theme
 - Utilizing Context API + Hooks for state management
 - Custom babel/app config to support rendering all CSS on the server (no FOUC)
+- There's a console error in prod deploy related to a known Next.js bug, which I'm still working on fixing.
+It doesn't affect the app performance at all.
+[Link to documented bug](https://spectrum.chat/next-js/general/next-static-pages-js-404-not-found-build-issue~de17fd85-fd62-47e2-a324-93abd35f6837?m=MTU1Mzk0MjY4NjIzMQ==)